kamya0248/Business_Performance_Hub_Dashboard/README.md

 # Project Overview

-**Business Insights 360** is an end-to-end business intelligence solution developed for **AtliQ Hardware**, a global hardware manufacturer, to enable leadership teams to make **data-driven decisions** across multiple business functions.
+**Business Performance Hub** is an end-to-end business intelligence solution developed for **AtliQ Hardware**, a global hardware manufacturer, to enable leadership teams to make **data-driven decisions** across multiple business functions.

 The company previously relied on **large Excel files and manual analysis**, which made it difficult for regional managers and executives to quickly analyze performance across markets.
 This project introduces a centralized **Power BI dashboard** that consolidates enterprise data and provides interactive insights into **Finance, Sales, Marketing, and Supply Chain operations**.